 Testimonials have many advantages, including:

-• They show emotion well: Your customers can express your brand story in a way that converts.
+- They show emotion well: Your customers can express your brand story in a way that converts.
+Testimonial advertising campaigns often leverage this emotional connection to create powerful marketing messages that resonate with potential customers.
 Especially with video testimonials, your customers make an emotional connection with potential customers.

 What is a Customer Review